plone/training/installation.rst

 .. only:: not presentation

     MacOS 10.8 and Ubuntu 14.04 come with a working default Python 2.7 built in.
 These are the lucky ones.
-To run a older Plone-version you need Python 2.4 and that's not always easy to install.
+To run a Plone-version older than 4.0 you need Python 2.4.
+That's not always easy to install.

-    Most developers usually use their primary system to develop Plone.
+Most developers use their primary system to develop Plone.
+For complex setups they often use virtual linux-machines.

-.. only:: not presentation

-    * Philip has MacOS, therefore he uses the python-buildout to compile all necessary versions of python and homebrew for some linux-tools.
+* OS X: Use the python-buildout to compile python and homebrew for some missing linux-tools.
-    * Patrick uses Ubuntu.
+* Linux: Depending on your linux-flavor you might have to build python yourself and install some tools.
-    * Alan Runyan (one of Plone's founders) uses Windows.
-We have no idea how he can live with that but to me he seems managing perfectly well.
-Plone is much slower on Windows.
+* Windows: Alan Runyan (one of Plone's founders) uses it.
+We have no idea how he can live with that but he seems managing perfectly well.
+A downside: Plone seems to be running much slower on Windows.

-.. only:: presentation

-    * Philip has MacOS with the python-buildout and homebrew.
-    * Patrick uses Ubuntu.
-    * Alan Runyan uses Windows.

-Plone offers some options for being installed:
+Plone offers multiple options for being installed:

-1. One-click installers for Mac and Windows (4.3.3 is not yet finished)
+1. One-click installers for Mac and Windows
 2. Unified installers (all 'nix, including MacOS)
 3. A vagrant/virtualbox install kit (all platforms)
 4. Use your own Buildout